ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/basiccontinuum.rst

     Cimager.Feed                                    = 0

 This does the selection-by-beam, where we only use data for *feed=0* in the measurement set.
+Note that the above example uses the averaged measurement set provided in the tarball you downloaded.
+If you ran the averaging with mssplit yourself you can change the MS name to match.

 The calibration is applied by the following::